Class: Aws::S3::Bucket

 • :encoding_type (String)

-Requests Amazon S3 to encode the object keys in the response and specifies the encoding method to use.
-An object key may contain any Unicode character; however, XML 1.0 parser cannot parse some characters, such as characters with an ASCII value from 0 to 10.
-For characters that are not supported in XML 1.0, you can add this parameter to request that Amazon S3 encode the keys in the response.
+Encoding type used by Amazon S3 to encode the object keys in the response.
+Responses are encoded only in UTF-8.
+An object key can contain any Unicode character.
+However, the XML 1.0 parser can't parse certain characters, such as characters with an ASCII value from 0 to 10.
+For characters that aren't supported in XML 1.0, you can add this parameter to request that Amazon S3 encode the keys in the response.
+For more information about characters to avoid in object key names, see Object key naming guidelines.

 • :key_marker (String)